Malvina Reynolds: In popular culture

 In 1979, the Supersisters trading card set was produced and distributed.
 One of the cards featured Reynolds's name and picture.

 Reynolds' song "Little Boxes" was used as the theme for Showtime's TV series Weeds (2005–2012).

 The TV show Big Sky featured the song "Little Boxes" at the end of the episode aptly titled "Little Boxes".

 In 2020, most of the second verse of her one-minute ditty "Place to Be," as recorded by her, was used as the sound for a Zillow commercial.

 Two of her songs are included on the Specials' album Protest Songs 1924–2012 (2021).

 "Turn Around" was featured in several television commercials in the 1960's for Kodak.

 Work

 Four collections of Reynolds' music are available on compact disc.
 The Smithsonian Folkways label released Another County Heard From (Folkways 02524) and Ear to the Ground (Smithsonian Folkways 40124), and the Omni Recording Corporation in Australia issued Malvina Reynolds (Omni 112) and Malvina Reynolds Sings the Truth (Omni 114).
+Her work can also be found on Spotify.